Engee documentation

 Out[0]:

-The ROC curves show that to meet the design goals of Pfa = 1e-6 and Pd = 0.9; the SNR of the received signal must exceed 13 dB.
-This is quite a high requirement and not very practical.
-To make the radiolocation system more feasible, we can use pulse accumulation technique to reduce the required SNR.
-If we choose to integrate 10 pulses, the curve can be plotted as follows:
+The ROC curves show that to meet the design goals, Pfa = 1e-6 and Pd = 0.9; the SNR of the received signal must exceed 13 dB.
+This is a rather high requirement and not very practical.
+To make the radar system more feasible, we can use pulse accumulation techniques to reduce the required SNR.
+If we choose to integrate 10 pulses, then the curve can be constructed as follows:

 In [ ]: